 They also come with this mini-joystick that can be screwed into the centre.

-Mark III consoles and accessories are all made in Japan, while the Master System, began the Sega practice of outsourcing console and accessory production to cheaper countries like Taiwan, Malaysia and China, so quality took a big dip.
+Mark III consoles and accessories were made in Japan, but by the time of the Master System, Sega had began the practice of outsourcing console and accessory production to cheaper countries like Taiwan, Malaysia and China, and quality took a big dip.

 There’s also the FM unit, which makes it look even more 80s.